CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

    ![](/Assets/fork.png)

-4. Fork the repository to the account named **cloudlabsgituserXXX**.
+4. Ensure to fork the repository to the account named **cloudlabsgituserXXX**.

 ## GitHub Codespace